Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade-kong-3x.md

 ## Update Ingress regular expression paths for Kong 3.x compatibility

-Kong 3.x includes a number of its own [breaking changes](/gateway/changelog/#breaking-changes-and-deprecations), but most do not affect its interactions with KIC, or are handled automatically by 2.6 changes.
-You should still review these changes for changes that do not interact with KIC, such as changes to `kong.conf` or environment variable settings and changes to the PDK that affect custom plugins.
+Kong 3.x includes a number of its own [breaking changes](/gateway/changelog/#breaking-changes-and-deprecations), but most don't affect its interactions with KIC, or are handled automatically by 2.6 changes.
+You should still review the changelog for changes that don't interact with KIC, such as changes to `kong.conf` or environment variable settings, and changes to the PDK that affect custom plugins.

-Kong 3.x's changes to regular expression path handling _do_ require manual changes to Ingress configuration.
+Kong 3.x includes changes to regular expression path handling, which _do_ require manual updates to Ingress configuration.
 In Kong 2.x, Kong applied a heuristic based on the presence of special characters in a route path to determine if a path was a regular expression.
 This heuristic was imperfect and Kong 3.x has removed it, instead requiring that any regular expression begin with a `~`